-Mathematics Extension - Core
+Mathematics Extension

-LINK TO SENIOR: MATHEMATICS EXTENSION (CORE)

-PRE-REQUISITE SUBJECTS: Year 9 Mathematics (B or A)
+LINK TO SENIOR: Mathematics Methods (General) PRE-REQUISITE SUBJECTS: Year 9 Mathematics (B or A)

 This strand of Year 10 Extension Mathematics is aimed at those students who wish to study Mathematical Methods and Specialist Mathematics in Senior Schooling.
 Mathematics Methods is a highly rigorous Mathematics strand aimed at those who wish to go on and study Mathematics, Science, Engineering or similar at university.
 Extension Mathematics is a prerequisite subject for Mathematical Methods and Specialist Mathematics in Senior School.

-A review of student results will be undertaken in Term 3 Year 9 to determine the most appropriate strand of maths for Year 10 study.
+A review of student results will be undertaken in Term 3 Year 9 to determine the most appropriate strand of Mathematics.

 Students will be placed into the mathematics level based on results and conversations with Parents/Guardians.